angular/projects/README.md

    to `../templating`.
 If that folder already exists it will just use it.
 Otherwise it will clone `templating` from Github and store it there.
 * call `scripts/npm-dep.sh` to revert this change.
+* when dependencies changed, increment the counter in `FORCE_BUILD` to force a build

 ### Code Style Guide